Chris Woakes in, Jofra Archer out for England's first Ashes Test against Australia

 Watch England take on Australia in the first Ashes Test, live on Sky Sports The Ashes (channel 404) and Main Event from 10am on Thursday

-Woakes, 30, got the nod to play at his home ground after taking 6-17 against Ireland at Lord's last week and will now team-up with prolific pairing James Anderson and Stuart Broad.
+Woakes, 30, gets the nod to play at his home ground - where England have not lost an Ashes Test for 18 years - after taking 6-17 against Ireland at Lord's last week and will now team-up with prolific pairing James Anderson and Stuart Broad.

 Woakes: England have edge